peterjmarko/llm-narrative-framework/docs/TESTING_GUIDE.template.md

 Similarly, data preparation runs are logged to `data_prep_summary.jsonl` and workflow operations to `workflow_summary.jsonl`.

 ## Typical Testing Sequence

+**Note on PDM commands:** PDM allows two syntaxes for running custom scripts: `pdm run <script-name>` and the shorter `pdm <script-name>`.
+Both achieve the same result.
+This guide uses the more explicit `pdm run` form for clarity, but you can use either.

 This section provides a practical walkthrough of running the complete test suite.
 The workflow is divided into two major parts, reflecting a clear separation of concerns: